3ll3d00d/pypolarmap/readme.md

 * multi chart still not redrawing properly as the dB range changes
 * redraw the charts on clear

+## Bugs

+* holm importer blows up if the data file contains no measurements (columns) with correct names

 # Freeze